 Do you have questions or suggestions on this topic yourself?
 Then please do not hesitate to send an e-mail to email@example.com.

-Martin Rademacher is a studied theologian, former web developer and IT consultant and head of project in the German “Higher Education Forum on Digitalisation”, a project devoted to the development of digital university teaching in Germany financed by the German Federal Ministry for Education.
+Martin Wan is a studied theologian specialised in Artificial Intelligence, former web developer and IT consultant and head of project in the German “Higher Education Forum on Digitalisation”, a project devoted to the development of digital university teaching in Germany financed by the German Federal Ministry for Education.
 Next to his interest in digitalisation, ethics and education politics he is fond of music and good coffee.

-The opinions and positions expressed on this website are the author’s private views and do not necessarily mirror the position of its employer.
+The opinions and positions expressed on this website are the author’s private views and do not necessarily mirror the position of his employer.